w3c/openscreenprotocol/control_protocol.md

   64          +---------------------------+
 ```

-`PROTOCOL_ID` is a 16-bit unsigned integer that identifies the control protocol
+`PROTOCOL_ID` is a 16-bit unsigned integer that identifies the specific API,
-that should be used to handle this message.
-Protocol ID 0 is not valid, and IDs
+protocol, or feature that will generate and consume this message.
+Protocol ID 0 is not valid, and IDs 1-32,767 will be reserved for publicly
-1-32,767 are reserved for publicly assigned control protocols.
-We assign the
-following two IDs:
+defined control protocols.
+We assign the following two IDs:

 - 1 for Presentation API Control Protocol
 - 2 for Remote Playback API Control Protocol

-IDs 32,768 - 65,535 are reserved for implementation-specific control protocols
+IDs 32,768 - 65,535 are reserved for private or vendor-specific control protocols.
-that are not publicly defined.

 `PROTOCOL_VERSION_MAJOR` and `PROTOCOL_VERSION_MINOR` identify the version of
 the control protocol in use.
 It's expected, but not required, that the same
 version will be used throughout the lifetime of a connection between two user
 agents.
 The `MAJOR` and `MINOR` fields are 8-bit unsigned integers that specify
 a conventional major.minor version number.
-For the purposes of the control
-protocols below, the initial versions are 0.1.
+The smallest legal version number is 0.1.

+Bit offsets 32-63 are reserved for future use.

 ### Version Numbers and Cross-Version Compatibility

 Minor versions denote minor changes to an existing control protocol, that would
 require minimal or no code changes by the sender or receiver.
 It's expected
-that a sender sending version X.Z would interoperate with a receiver supporting
+that a sender using version X.Z would be able to interoperate with a receiver
-version X.Y, for any value of Z and Y.
+supporting version X.Y, for any value of Z and Y.

-Major versions indicate significant (and possibly backwards incompatible)
+Major versions indicate significant (and backwards/forwards incompatible)
-changes to the control protocol.
+changes to a control protocol.
 Controlling user agents should support as many
-major versions of protocols as there are receivers "in the field."
+major versions of a control protocol as there are receivers "in the field."

-Through discovery, the controller should obtain the the maxmimum major protocol
+Through discovery, the controlling user agent should obtain the the maxmimum
-version supported by both the controller and the presentation display.
-That
+major protocol version supported by the presentation display.
+That major
-version should be chosen for presentation or remote playback.
+version of the protocol should be used by the controller going forward.

 **TODO:** Update discovery proposals with means for controllers to discover
-supported protocols & versions by presentation displays.
+supported protocols & versions.

 ### Sequence IDs

 Sequence IDs begin at 1 and are incremented by 1 each time a message is
-generated by a party to the sender.
-IDs originating from the same source (that
+generated by a party.
+IDs originating from the same source (that is, endpoint
-is, endpoint of the transport) should not be duplicated.
+or stream of the transport) should not be duplicated.
 Typically, IDs
 originating from the same source will be contiguous, but this is not required;
 only that they are monotonically increasing.

+**TODO:** Specify when the sequence number is reset as part of the transport
+definition; should it reset across reconnections?

 **TODO:** In the unlikely event that this 64-bit counter wraps around, consider
 setting a flag indicating when this happends.

 ### Message Types

-The message type field is as follows:
+The `MESSAGE_TYPE` field is as follows:

 ```
 Bit offset